Mark Bosnich: International career

 His first appearance with the Australia national team came in 1990 against touring USSR club side Torpedo, followed by a number of further appearances in 'unofficial' Socceroos matches in the next few years.
 His first full international appearance came in 1993 against New Zealand in a qualifying match for the 1994 FIFA World Cup.
 Bosnich also appeared for the Socceroos at the 1992 Barcelona Olympics and the 1997 FIFA Confederations Cup.

 Although his international appearances with the Socceroos were rare, they were memorable occasions.
-Keeping for Australia in the away leg of its home-and-away qualifier with Iran in a failed attempt to qualify for the 1998 World Cup, Australia losing on away goals in what Bosnich described as "the lowest moment in Australian football".
+Keeping for Australia in the away leg of its home-and-away qualifier with Iran in a failed attempt to qualify for the 1998 World Cup, Australia lost on away goals in what Bosnich described as "the lowest moment in Australian football".
 Bosnich also scored a late penalty for his national team in a 13–0 win over the Solomon Islands.
 In November 1997 he admitted that he was hopeful of selection for Australia to make up for the times he shunned it in favour of his club commitments.
 "If I ever get the chance to play for Australia again, I will never make the mistake of saying 'no'."